lng-ng/anonify/README.md

 Alternatively, you can also create the data yourself:
 - Download the original _Diabetes_ dataset from [Kaggle](https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset).
-- Install [ARX](https://github.com/arx-deidentifier/arx/), then use it to anonymize the dataset.
+- Install [ARX](https://github.com/arx-deidentifier/arx/) and the [anonymization library](https://github.com/fhstp/k-AnonML) by Slijepčević et al., then use them to anonymize the dataset.

 ## Citation
 If you use our code, please cite our paper: